-While we bring people and resources to projects on an as-needed basis, our core team is a multi-disciplinary group of professionals well versed in the worlds of education, architecture, research, technology, and community engagement.
-Partnering with the University of Washington Small Schools Project and the Bill & Melinda Gates Foundation, we help educators and architects integrate the work of facility design into school reform.
+While we bring people and resources to projects on an as-needed basis, our core team a multi-disciplinary group of professionals well-versed in the worlds of education, architecture, research, technology, and community engagement that helps educators and architects integrate the work of facility design into school reform.

 Victoria Bergsagel is an educator passionate about designing schools where all students achieve.
 She founded and directs Architects of Achievement and has a gift for nurturing people’s talents and insights to arrive at inspired solutions.
 Harvard-educated, Victoria has been a teacher, principal, adjunct professor, community relations director, and school district administrator.
 As director of educational design in a large school district, she led the educational program planning upon which the construction of new schools was based.
 She also served as a director of educational partnerships at Talaris Research Institute where she worked with researchers and educators to conduct, integrate, and interpret the world’s leading brain research.
 Victoria now works to bridge the worlds of education and architecture serving as a consultant, featured speaker, and design jurist for clients in the US and abroad.
 She has served on the Council of Educational Facilities Planners International Foundation & Charitable Trust Board of Trustees and is Founding member of the Board for Construction for Change.
 Balancing work with a love of the arts and outdoors, Victoria is a connoisseur of fine opera, extreme ski slopes, and northwest bike trails.